decentralized-identity/faq/docs/spec.md

 ##### What is so *decentralized* about a VC? 🟢

 In short, Verifiable Credentials (VCs) are ideally verifiable and portable by anyone, anytime and anywhere.
+The finetuning of rights is done by controllers of the VCs, who get to decide who sees what.
 This makes VCs _decentralized_.

 Let's zoom in on these two superpowers that VCs have:
 -  **verifiability**; which means they are